 Speakers

-Romain Svartzman is a researcher at Bocconi University (within the Institute for European Policymaking) and an associate researcher at the Institute for Innovation and Public Purpose (IIPP, University College London).
-His research focuses on developing scenarios for the ecological transition and assessing their macro-financial implications, as well as on potential reforms to the international monetary and financial architecture.
+Romain Svartzman is a researcher at Bocconi University (at the Institute for European Policymaking) and a research associate at the Institute for Innovation and Public Purpose (IIPP, University College London).
+His research focuses on developing scenarios for ecological transition and assessing their macrofinancial implications, as well as on potential reforms to the international monetary and financial architecture.
 Romain previously worked as a senior economist at the Banque de France.
-He earned his Ph.D. in ecological macroeconomics from McGill University (Canada). spread across all continents.
+He earned his Ph.D. in ecological macroeconomics from McGill University (Canada).
+He has conducted research across all continents.
 He was recently appointed (July 2024) Chair of the French National Committee for UNESCO’s Intergovernmental Hydrological Program.

 Practical Information